Indoor Air Quality Affects Comfort and Health

 It’s obvious and pretty much goes without saying, but smoking inside is the leading cause of poor indoor air quality.
 More importantly, indoor smoking may affect the health of those you love the most, leading to everything from asthma and respiratory infection to cancer from second-hand smoke.
 In fact, clean air supply is one of the most important factors of human health and wellbeing.

 While vaping and e-cigarettes seem to be odorless, the long-term health affects of them are still pretty unknown.
 Play it safe and smoke or vape outside.
 Indoor smoking also increases chances of home fire, so do you and your family a favor and take it outdoors.

 The more dust, dander, and debris in your home, the worse the air quality and the more your HVAC has to work to compensate for clogged vents and overly dirty filters.
 Keep floors swept and vacuums, and be sure to dust frequently.
 Using microfiber cloth or even a damp paper towel can help gather dust so you can remove from your home.
 This is better than simply pushing it around and into the air with a wand.
 Keep pet hair under control by brushing your pets to remove loose fur, or by using a vacuum cleaner designed to handle pet fur.

 Keep counter tops, sinks, and bathrooms clean and dry to combat the growth of household mold.
-Cleaning your home will make you and your HVAC happier.
+Simply cleaning your home will improve indoor air quality and make your HVAC happier.